The Lhusu Mines

-There are a number of pathways that you can take from Transitway 1, however many of them are currently locked off, and you won’t be able to explore the majority of this dungeon until must later in the game.
+There are a number of pathways that you can take from Transitway 1, however many of them are currently locked off, and you won’t be able to explore the majority of this dungeon until much later in the game.
 Make sure that you open the treasure chest in the northeast passageway as it contains the Numerology Technick.

-This is the first true power-levelling area and one of the first areas of the game where you can make good use of the chain-leveling feature of Final Fantasy XII.
+This is the first true power-leveling area and one of the first areas of the game where you can make good use of the chain-leveling feature of Final Fantasy XII.
 You may have noticed that killing the same enemy multiple times results in a notification reading “2-Chain”, “3-Chain” and so on.
-The more enemies that you chain together and defeat one after the other, the better the loot that you are likely receive after killing them.
+The more enemies that you chain together and defeat one after the other, the better the loot that you are likely to receive after killing them.
 Better loot can be sold for more gil which means that this can help you level quickly and stockpile some gil so that you can purchase stronger weapons, armor, Magicks, etc.

 The enemy that you want to chain together are the Skeleton enemies that appear on the span as you travel across.
-Be careful not to venture too far down the span as spawning too many of the Skeleton enemies at the same time can prove troublesome, but after power-levelling and chaining enemies together, your characters will become quite a bit more powerful and will be able to take down more Skeletons much more efficiently.
+Be careful not to venture too far down the span as spawning too many of the Skeleton enemies at the same time can prove troublesome, but after power-leveling and chaining enemies together, your characters will become quite a bit more powerful and will be able to take down more Skeletons much more efficiently.

 The Bone Fragment items that the Skeleton enemies drop sell for 193 gil each and the Dark Stones sell for 35 gil each.
 As mentioned, the more Skeleton enemies that you chain together, the more likely they are to drop their best loot (which is the Bone Fragments in this case).
 Chain Skeletons together and power-level in this area until you obtain 99 Bone Fragments before returning to Lhusu Square to sell them.
 Selling 99 Bone Fragments will net you 19,107 gil.

 You may find yourself running out of Skeletons to kill after a set amount of time on the Shunia Twinspan.
 You can reset the Skeletons by moving at least two areas away and returning to the Twinspan.
-Just make sure that you do not kill any of the Steeling Bats that appear in the other rooms by holding the [R2 Button] and fleeing past them.
+Just make sure that you do not kill any of the Steeling Bats that appear in the other rooms by holding the Button and fleeing past them.

 The process becomes much easier as you chain enemies together as well.
-Once the Skeletons start dropping the Gold loot bags, and then the Large Gold loot bags, these bags also have a chance that they will heal you party or cast Protect or Shell on your party for free.
+Once the Skeletons start dropping the Gold loot bags, and then the Large Gold loot bags, these bags also have a chance that they will heal your party or cast Protect or Shell on your party for free.

 It is very easy to level your characters up into the level 15 to level 20 range using this technique and this is a good way to get a half-decent stockpile of License Points.
 Travel north from the Shunia Twinspan into Site 2 when you are finished power-leveling and chaining.

 Follow the pathway as it turns eastward and you will notice another path on your left.
 This pathway leads to a potential treasure chest but you have to sneak past a trap in order to get there (make sure that you have Libra activated).
 The trap is fairly difficult to pass as your party members are likely to hit it.
-Use the [R2 Button] to force your characters to Flee which will cause them to stay much closer to the party leader.
+Use the Button to force your characters to Flee which will cause them to stay much closer to the party leader.
 Walk past it and search for the chest before continuing on down the pathway.

 Lamont flees from your party as soon as the cutscene ends and will not be assisting your team.

-You need to have Protect cast on all of your characters before initiating the fight if your intention is to challenge and defeat Ba’gamnan.
+You need to have Protect cast on all of your characters before initiating the fight if your intention is to challenge and defeat Ba’Gamnan.

-Ba’gamnan starts off with Protect and Shell automatically cast on him and at this point in the game there is no way to remove either of these spells.
+Ba’Gamnan starts off with Protect and Shell automatically cast on him and at this point in the game there is no way to remove either of these spells.
 This makes depleting his nearly 4,000 HP much more difficult.
 His regular attack can also Silence your party members.
 You can use a Rose Corsage accessory to prevent this if you have one in your inventory.

 Another reminder: this fight is optional.
-You do not have to engage Ba’gamnan and it is much easier to run away from him back to the entrance to the Lhusu Mines.
-There are no rewards for defeating Ba’gamnan who just runs away at the end of the fight.
+You do not have to engage Ba’Gamnan and it is much easier to run away from him back to the entrance to the Lhusu Mines.
+There are no rewards for defeating Ba’Gamnan who just runs away at the end of the fight.

-Continue to the exit of the Lhusu Mines once you have defeated Ba'gamnan or run there if you decide to avoid the fight.
+Continue to the exit of the Lhusu Mines once you have defeated Ba’Gamnan or run there if you decide to avoid the fight.